Feeling lonely in a relationship is like..

-Before we accuse our partners for abusing us, we need to check our own actions too.
+Before we accuse our partners of abusing us, we need to check our own actions too.
 Maybe we both are equal partners in crime.
 You can’t blame a person for something that you are doing yourself too.

 Did you deprive him of his emotional and sexual needs?
 I am sorry nobody likes to stay in a sexless marriage; it makes men/women both dejected and resentful towards their partners.

-Yes, as a matter of fact sex does play an important part in many people’s lives.
+Yes, as a matter of fact, sex does play an important part in many people’s lives.
 And every normal human being has sexual needs, which if not fulfilled by his partner can leave the person very frustrated and not to mention cranky.

 Women and men have both different needs, and each of them should know about it and respect it.